openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-installation.md

 ### Transport Protocols

-  Replicated Storage supports the export and mounting of volumes over NVMe-oF TCP only.
+  Replicated PV Mayastor supports the export and mounting of volumes over NVMe-oF TCP only.
 Worker node(s) on which a volume may be scheduled (to be mounted) must have the requisite initiator software installed and configured.
-  In order to reliably mount Replicated Storage volumes over NVMe-oF TCP, a worker node's kernel version must be 5.13 or later and the nvme-tcp kernel module must be loaded.
+  In order to reliably mount Replicated PV Mayastor volumes over NVMe-oF TCP, a worker node's kernel version must be 5.13 or later and the nvme-tcp kernel module must be loaded.

 ### Preparing the Cluster